 Please continue to monitor weather updates from official channels.

 Our local emergency management authorities are often the best resource for immediate needs in our community.
-You can find contact information for your county's emergency management team by clicking here.
+You can find contact information for your county's emergency management team below.

 St. Johns County

 - 2017 Hurricane Preparedness Week Social Media Toolkit

 - Six Things to Know Before a Disaster

 - National Weather Service Hurricane Safety

 - When the Waves Swell – Hurricane Animated

 - How to Prepare for a Hurricane

 - Hurricane Playbook